iw6dgm/neospeech-client/README.md

 Usage
 -----

-- Configure application.properties with your credentials (just one)
+- Configure application.properties with your credentials (just ones)
-- Compile and run the application (using Maven)
+- Compile and run the application
 - Connect to http://localhost:8080/simple
 - Enter your text
 - Choose the voice
 - Submit

+You'll see the NeoSpeech response.

 References
 ----------